At 72, two women learn they were switched at birth

 “I was really supposed to be another person,” Denice said.

-Since finding each other in April, Denice and Linda have met several times, meaning Marianne Mayer - at 99 and in memory care - is now getting visits from Denice, the daughter she raised, and Linda, the daughter to whom she gave birth.
+Since finding each other in April, Denice and Linda have met several times.
+They have someone in common.
+At 99 and in memory care, Marianne Mayer is now getting visits from Denice, the daughter she raised, and Linda, the daughter to whom she gave birth.

 The women retell the story on every visit.
 Marianne seems accepting of what happened and enjoys the company of both.